 Disabled children continue to be shunned within society as disabilities continue to be taboo in developing nations.
 Bound by cultural biasness, poverty, and the lack of awareness disabled individuals in developing countries are a burden to families, organizations, and governments.
 Here in Sri Lanka the story is no different.
 In the estate community where families struggle to make ends meet, disabled children have no choice but to merely hope for a better future.
 Their families lack the finances and understanding to obtain specialist care.
 And since disabled children need special attention parents abstain from sending them to school or a Child Development Centre.
 Therefore, the typical day for a disabled child in this region begins with doing nothing at home and ends with doing nothing at home; being completely deprived of any opportunity for development.

-This situation has now changed in 11 tea estates located the Golden Valley since the foundation implemented of the “Disability Management” program.
-This project focuses upon training the welfare staff of Bogawantalawa Tea Estates PLC to manage the disabled children and make them independent individuals of society.
-Commenced in 2014, Bogawantalawa Tea Estates PLC now has a self sustained disability management team to guide the present and future disabled children of Bogawantalawa and surrounding tea estates.
+This is about to change with the foundation’s recently launched “Disability Management” program which will train the welfare staff of Bogawantalawa Tea Estates PLC to manage the disabled children of Bogawantalawa and make them independent individuals of society.
+At the end of two years, Bogawantalawa Tea Estates PLC will have a self sustained disability management team to guide the present and future disabled children of Bogawantalawa and surrounding tea estates.